branyzp/options/README.md

 1. Call
 - Gives the buyer the right to buy the underlying stock at a specified price by the expiration date
 - Typically purchased when the stock price is expected to go up
-- Buying a call for AAPL for strike price $150 when the urrent price is $149.
+- Buying a call for AAPL for strike price $150 when the current price is $149.
 If the price shoots up to $155 before expiration date, the premium of the option contract will increase depending on many factors, but in easier terms it will increase by roughly $(155-149)x100= $600.
 - Other factors that will affect the price of the option besides the strike price of the underlying stock are the Implied Volatility (IV), Days Til Expiry (DTE),

 2. Put
 - Gives the buyer the right to sell the underlying stock at a specified price by the expiration date
 - Typically purchased when the stock price is expected to go down
 - Buying a put for AAPL for strike price $145 when the current price is $150, if the price falls to $140 before the expiration date, the premium of the option contract will increase depending on many factors, but likewise it will roughly increase by -$(140-150)x100 = $1000.

 - Likewise, other factors affect the price of the option similar to call options

 ## Factors affecting options premium